 Grated Parmesan Cheese

+In a small sauce pan, boil figs until slightly soft, rinse and squeeze out excess water.
+Cut the figs into small pieces.
 Heat enough olive oil to generously coat the bottom of a large frying pan.
 Add the onions and sauté over medium until translucent then add the pancetta and sauté for another two minutes.
-Add the figs and sauté until the pancetta begins to crisp.
+Add to pancetta and onions and sauté until the pancetta begins to crisp.
 Add the white wine to the pan, and cook until the alcohol has evaporated, then add salt and hot pepper flakes to taste.
 Add half a cup of water and cook for 15 to 20 minutes, until the figs are soft and brown.
 Cook the pasta in salted boiling water, and when it is al dente drain it, reserving half a cup of the starchy cooking water.
 Add the fettucine to the frying pan, along with the reserved pasta water and toss in some grated parmesan.
 Stir together to coat the pasta in the fig sauce, and serve hot with more cheese on top.
 Buon Appetito!

 If you know any other methods for ripening figs please share them with us.
 And, keep us posted if you try any of the ripening methods we mentioned here – we’d love to know how they worked for you!